The Steven J. Hueglin ’74 Media Studies Internship

 3. The name of one faculty reference who is able to assess your preparedness for the project.

 The purpose of the Steven J. Hueglin ’74 Fund is to provide resources for students of Media Studies who wish to pursue experiences in media-related workplace environments.
-Grants are available to support student experiences in a wide range of media-related workplaces, including internships, fieldwork, or other professional positions during the academic year or summer.
+Grants are available to support student experiences in a wide range of media-related workplaces, including internships, fieldwork, or other professional positions during the summer.
 The primary criterion for evaluating funding requests is the project’s support of the student’s curricular plan in Media Studies.